 Whereas consultation is an interactive process that often takes place between peers or professionals with particular types of training or experience in order to support a practitioner's clinical work.
-Consultation meetings can be sporadic and scheduled on an “as needed” basis and identifying information about clients is not revealed.
+Consultation meetings may be sporadic or scheduled on an “as needed” basis, and identifying information about clients is not revealed.
 Consultants are not liable or responsible for overseeing the work of other professionals.

 The Ontario College of Social Workers and Social Services Workers (OCSWSSW) allows for various options for practice guidance including consultation, supervision and peer consultation.
 Reviewing the Professional Practice guidelines with OCSWSSW will help you determine if your level of experience, skills and client work are within your scope of practice and therefore consultation is satisfactory.

 Amanda's rates for clinical consultation are variable and depend on several factors, including the size of the group, the frequency of sessions, and whether the consultation is conducted virtually or in-person (in Ottawa, ON).
 To provide you with the most accurate and tailored information please Contact Us directly, and we'll work together to determine a fee structure that aligns with your specific needs and preferences.
 Your unique requirements are essential in shaping a consulting experience that best supports your professional development and well-being.